 Never charge a battery if you think it’s damaged.
 Never charge it unsupervised inside a building.
 Always buy your battery from a reliable vendor and charge with care.

 As mentioned earlier, you shouldn’t fully discharge your e-bike batteries on a regular basis.
 Discharging lithium-ion batteries to 0% is harmful.
 The batteries don’t have a charge memory.

 Shallow discharges and recharges are better.
 They don’t add stress to the battery, which makes the battery last longer.
 Use partial discharges with regular top-ups to extend battery life.
 When your battery reaches 50%, top it off with a charge.

 It’s okay if your battery fully discharges once in a while.
-But, it’s best to charge every few rides to avoid 100% discharge.
+But, it’s best to charge it every few rides to avoid 100% discharge.

 Create the Best Environment for Your Battery

 Try not to expose your e-bike batteries to high heat, sub-freezing temperatures, water, or high humidity.
 Avoid shock, vibration, and punctures.
 The better the environment, the longer your battery will perform at capacity.

 Stay Away from Extreme Temperatures

 Extreme hot or cold temperatures will hurt performance.
 Lithium batteries like cooler temperatures.
 If you want to extend your electric bicycle battery life, don’t let it get hot.
 Warm is alright, but hot to the touch is bad.

 The recommended temperatures for storing your batteries are between 32℉ and 77℉.
 Extreme temperatures, over 104℉, should be avoided.
 The lithium powder inside the battery cells loses electrical resistance when it heats up.
 Warmer temps make the battery discharge faster.
 You’ll have to charge it more often.